JadyVella/Password/README.md

 	3.Save the person's credentials details
 	4.Authenticate the person to log into their account and view their credentials.
 A person should be able to login to their account using the password that they created and NOT any password.

-To view this project follow this link https://jadyvella.github.io/Password/

 # Author Information
 The person who created this file and styled it is Felix

+# Set UP Instructions
+To view this project follow this link https://jadyvella.github.io/Password/